CashScript/cashscript/website/docs/releases/migration-notes.md

 * Transaction object's `.send()` function now returns either a libauth Transaction or raw hex string rather than a BITBOX Transaction.
 If it is necessary, the raw hex string can be imported into libraries such as BITBOX to achieve similar functionality as before.

 * In v0.4.1, `Sig` was deprecated in favour of `SignatureTemplate`.
 In v0.5.0, the deprecated class has been removed.
-All occurrences of `Sigs should be replaced with `SignatureTemplate`.
+All occurrences of `Sig` should be replaced with `SignatureTemplate`.

 See the [release notes](/docs/releases/release-notes#v050) for an overview of other new changes.